JetBrains/kotlin-web-site/docs/reference/extensions.md

 list.swap(list.binarySearch(otherList.max()), list.max())
 ```

-But we don't want to implement all the possible methods inside the class List, right?
+But we don't want to implement all the possible methods inside the class `List`, right?
 This is where extensions help us.